 Together for Yes is entirely funded through the donations of Irish citizens and people living in Ireland, along with donations from registered corporate donors.
 TFY will not be in receipt of any Government funding.

 How much funding has Together for Yes got towards campaigning in the referendum on the Eighth Amendment?

 We are in the process of raising funds for the campaign.
-As of 19 March 2018, no funds have been accumulated yet.
+As of 6 June we have raised 1.64 million Euros.
 We will be providing regular updates on this website on our fundraising targets.

 How are you going to raise it?